 If you’d like to experience more of Sam Kabo Ashwell’s work, check out the Scents & Semiosis review.

 Related Article: Smell More Than Roses in Scents & Semiosis

 Try your hand as a perfumer in Scents & Semiosis, interactive fiction with procedural generation, strange ingredients, and private memories.

-If you are new to blaseball, at this point you might still be wondering, what the heck is blaseball?
-Why should I care about this niche, mustard stain of absurdity?
+If you are new to blaseball, you might still be wondering what the heck blaseball is.
+Why care about this niche, mustard stain of absurdity?

 Well, blaseball is not so much a sport as a splort.

-The community has done a fantastic job of chronicling this new splort (and doing so in an in-universe way).
+The community has done a fantastic job of chronicling this new splort in an in-universe way.
 The Blaseball Wiki describes the game as follows:

 Blaseball is a game that simulates an absurdist version of baseball and encourages participants to bet (no real world money involved!) on the outcome.
 Participants use those winnings to buy voting and raffle tickets that influence new game mechanics, player and team statistics, player trades, developer-written storylines [sic], and more.

 To participate in the game, do the following: